swissclubto/swissclubto.github.io/_events/2024-07-28-national-day.md

 redirect_from: /nd2024/
 ---

+Please be aware that pets aren't allowed on Willowgrove, as it's a working farm.
+{: .notice--danger}

 Come celebrate Switzerland's 733rd birthday with the Swiss Club Toronto!
 There will be music, games, food and drink, our famous raffle, and an occasion to reconnect with Swiss friends from near and far!